 Cut leeks in half and rinse under running water or soak in a bowl to clean dirt from inner layers.
 Slice leeks and asparagus into 1/4 inch pieces.
 Add about two tablespoons of oil to a preheated pan, add the leeks and asparagus and cover.
 Sweat the leeks and asparagus on low/medium heat for about 5 minutes.
 Meanwhile, slice mushrooms and crumble salmon.
 Add mushrooms, and salmon to leeks.
 Continue to sweat on low/medium heat for a few more minutes, until just soft.
 Do not let the vegetables to become brown or mushy.

-Season the egg mixture with a little salt and pepper (Taste the vegetables prior to seasoning the eggs since smoked salmon tends to be salty.
-If the vegetables are very salty, do not add much salt to the eggs.)
+Season the egg mixture with a little salt and pepper if the salmon isn’t too salty.
 Add enough oil to a preheated non-stick pan to just cover the bottom.
 Pour egg mixture into pan.
 Cook at medium/low for approximately one minute to allow mixture to begin to set.
 Add the vegetables and salmon to egg mixture, distributing evenly.
 Cover and cook over medium/low heat until fully set, approximately 15-20 minutes.
 Turn out onto a cutting board and cut into 8 pieces (pizza cutters work well).
 Garnish with dill.

 Serves 4 – 8.
 One wedge plus potatoes or a light salad is enough for one.
 We often just have two wedges and call it good.